oddedodd/uncovr-backend-laravel/README.md

 - Access to admin panel at `/admin`

 ### Label
+- Can create and manage their own label
-- Can create and manage artists
+- Can create and manage artists under their label
-- Can manage releases for any artist
+- Can manage releases for artists under their label
 - Access to admin panel at `/admin`

 ### Artist